adambard/learnxinyminutes-docs/opencv.html.markdown

 contributors:
     - ["Yogesh Ojha", "http://github.com/yogeshojha"]
 ---
-### Opencv
+### OpenCV

 OpenCV (Open Source Computer Vision) is a library of programming functions mainly aimed at real-time computer vision.
 Originally developed by Intel, it was later supported by Willow Garage then Itseez (which was later acquired by Intel).
-OpenCV currently supports wide variety of languages like, C++, Python, Java etc
+OpenCV currently supports wide variety of languages like, C++, Python, Java, etc.

 #### Installation
 Please refer to these articles for installation of OpenCV on your computer.